cramosqa/github-user-search-v1/README.md

 ### B. Functionality

+User Search Test
-User Search Test: Enter a valid GitHub username and verify that the corresponding user data is retrieved and displayed correctly.
+: Enter a valid GitHub username and verify that the corresponding user data is retrieved and displayed correctly.

+Empty Search Test
-Empty Search Test: Leave the input field empty and ensure an appropriate message is displayed.
+: Leave the input field empty and ensure an appropriate message is displayed.

+Non-existent User Test
-Non-existent User Test: Enter a GitHub username that does not exist and verify that a relevant message is displayed.
+: Enter a GitHub username that does not exist and verify that a relevant message is displayed.

-Search Button Functionality Test: Verify that pressing the search button triggers the search action.
+Search Button Functionality Test
+: Verify that pressing the search button triggers the search action.

+Loading Indicator Test
-Loading Indicator Test: Verify that a loading indicator is displayed while user data is being fetched from the server.
+: Verify that a loading indicator is displayed while user data is being fetched from the server.

 ### C. Performance

+Response Time Test
-Response Time Test: Measure the time taken to retrieve user data for different scenarios (e.g., existing user, non-existent user).
+: Measure the time taken to retrieve user data for different scenarios (e.g., existing user, non-existent user).

+Load Testing
-Load Testing: Simulate heavy traffic by sending multiple concurrent search requests and ensure the system handles them without crashing or slowing down significantly.
+: Simulate heavy traffic by sending multiple concurrent search requests and ensure the system handles them without crashing or slowing down significantly.

 ### D. Security

+Input Sanitization Test
-Input Sanitization Test: Verify that the input is properly sanitized to prevent injection attacks.
+: Verify that the input is properly sanitized to prevent injection attacks.

+Data Privacy Test
-Data Privacy Test: Ensure that sensitive user data is not exposed in the search results.
+: Ensure that sensitive user data is not exposed in the search results.

-## 8. Test Execution {#8-test-execution}
+## 8. Test Execution

 1. Manual testing based on the test cases outlined above.

 2. Run automated tests:
    - Open a command prompt or terminal and navigate to the directory where automated tests file is located (project name\tests)
    - Execute the following command: `robot file_name`
-     - replace file_name by user-search-v1-tests.robot for E2E tests;
+     - for E2E tests: replace file_name by **user-search-v1-tests.robot** ;
-     - replace file_name by user-search-v1-inttests.robot for integration tests
+     - for integration tests: replace file_name by **user-search-v1-inttests.robot**

-## 9. Test Reporting {#9-test-execution}
+## 9. Test Reporting

-After the tests have completed, Robot Framework will generate output files (e.g., log.html, report.html) in the same directory as the test suite.
+After the tests have completed, Robot Framework will generate the following  output files

-Open these files in a web browser to view detailed logs and reports of test execution.y
+    - `projectname\results\report.html` - test suite results overview
+    - `projectname\results\log.html` - test suite detailed results
+    - `projectname\results\output.xml`

 It's possible to export failed tests to create Trello or Jira cards (not done).

-## 10. Test Closure {#10-test-closure}
+## 10. Test Closure {#10}

 Outline the process for closing out the testing effort, including reviewing test results, addressing defects, and obtaining sign-off.

 Review the test results with the development team and address any unresolved issues.

 Obtain sign-off from relevant stakeholders once all issues are resolved and the system is deemed ready for deployment.